Corporate Development Division

 InfoComm Technology Department

-InfoComm Technology Department (ICTD) plans, implements and supports ACRA’s ICT infrastructure, systems and solutions, and delivers value-creating ICT solutions.
-ICTD’s key responsibilities include ICT Governance, Application Systems, Technical Services Management and Maintenance.
-It capitalizes on IT as a strategic tool for continuous improvement and agency’s overall business transformation.
+The InfoComm Technology Department (ICTD) plans, implements and supports ACRA’s ICT infrastructure and application systems and delivers value-creating ICT solutions.
+ICTD’s key responsibilities include Application Systems and Technical Services Management and Maintenance.
+It capitalises on IT as a strategic tool for continuous improvement and agency’s overall business transformation.
 It also advises ACRA on Singapore’s smart nation strategies and initiatives.

 Financial Reporting Division

-The Financial Reporting Division (FRD) oversees the Finance Department, Financial Information Department and Financial Reporting Surveillance Department.
+The Financial Reporting Division (FRD) comprises the Financial Reporting and Information Department and Sustainability Reporting (Financial) Unit.
 The division sets the strategic direction in promoting high quality financial reporting and filing by companies incorporated in Singapore.

-The Financial Information Department (FID) is responsible for managing the filing mechanism and format of eXtensible Business Reporting Language (XBRL) for financial statements filed with ACRA.
-The FID also administers the financial reporting related exemptions granted to companies, including reviewing the related policies and laws, so as to achieve a good balance between compliance and ease of doing business.
+The Financial Reporting and Information Department (FRID) has two main functions.
+One function is responsible for managing the filing mechanism and format of eXtensible Business Reporting Language (XBRL) financial statements filed with ACRA.
+The other function focuses on the surveillance and enforcement for financial statements' compliance with the prescribed Accounting Standards in Singapore.
+FRID is also responsible for the review of financial reporting related policies and laws to achieve a good balance between the ease of doing business and corporate transparency.

 Public Accountancy Division